 Other rights regarding your data

-Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, you have certain rights in relation to your personal information.
+Data protection laws vary among countries, with some providing more protection than others.
+Subject to certain exemptions, and in some cases, particularly if you reside in a jurisdiction with applicable privacy laws, dependent upon the processing activity we are undertaking, you have certain rights in relation to your personal information.

 Right to Access

-You have right to access personal information which we hold about you.
-If you have created a profile, you can access that information by visiting your account.
+You have right to access personal information, and the categories thereof, which we hold about you.
+If you have created a profile, you can access that information by visiting your account or making a request online or by phone (as provided below).

 Right to Rectification

-You have a right to request that we correct your personal information where it is inaccurate or out of date.
+You have a right to request us to correct your personal information where it is inaccurate or out of date.

 Right to be Forgotten (Right to Erasure)